mrperfect2641/kid-education/docs/prd.md

 \n### 3.5 Module 5: Teacher Dashboard
 - **Add and manage learning modules:**
   - Create new learning modules with environmental topics
-  - Edit existing learning module content
+  - Edit existing learning module content with text editor or input fields to write and add information
-  - Add or remove information in learning modules
+  - Add or remove information in learning modules through dedicated editing interface
   - Update module descriptions and educational materials
 - **Create and manage quizzes:**
   - Add new quizzes with questions and answer options
-  - Edit existing quizzes
-  - Delete quizzes
-  - Added quizzes automatically appear in student dashboard
-- **Create and manage games:**
+  - Edit existing quizzes\n  - Delete quizzes\n  - Added quizzes automatically appear in student dashboard\n- **Create and manage games:**
   - Add new games and challenges
   - Edit existing games\n  - Delete games
   - Added games automatically appear in student dashboard
 - Conduct quizzes and games for students
 - View class leaderboard of students
 - Generate performance reports and results of students
+- **View eco-actions submitted by students:**
-- View and approve eco-actions submitted by students
+  - Access list of all eco-actions submitted by students
+  - View details of each submission including images and descriptions
+  - Approve or reject eco-actions
 - Monitor student activity, scores, and progress
 - No option to play games or take quizzes (teacher role is for management and evaluation only)